Duquesne, Pennsylvania: Education

 Duquesne City School District operates a public elementary school.

 Duquesne High School closed in 2007.
 Beginning with the 2007–08 school year, Duquesne students have reported to West Mifflin Area High School, or East Allegheny High School.
 Since July 2007, the Allegheny Intermediate Unit (AIU) has managed all academic and business operations of the Duquesne's K–8 school district.
 As of 2023 the school district now has grades 6–8 as well.
+End of 2026 school will be closing and district merging with one of surrounding school districts.